Policy Filtration for RLHF to Mitigate Noise in Reward Models: Experiments

 \subsection{Implementation Details}

-We use deepseek-6.7B \citep{guo2024deepseek} as our base model.
+We use deepseek-6.7B \citep{guo2024deepseek} and Qwen1.5-7B~\citep{qwen1.5} as our base model for code generation and math reasoning respectively.
 In the SFT phase, we train on the SFT dataset for 5 epochs with the learning rate $1\times 10^{-5}$, resulting in the SFT policy.
 In the reward model training phase, we follow \citet{ouyang2022training} and train on our reward model dataset for 1 epoch with the learning rate $1\times 10^{-5}$.
 In the PPO phase, we adopt the training tricks from the blog \citep{shen2024advanced}.
 Specifically, we adopt reward normalization and advantage normalization for stable training.
-In addition, we set the learning rate for the policy network as $5\times 10^{-7}$ and learning rate for the value network as $5\times 10^{-9}$.
+In addition, we set the learning rate for the policy network as $5\times 10^{-7}$ and learning rate for the value network as $9\times 10^{-6}$.
 In the PPO algorithm, we collect responses for the context in the PPO query dataset and iterate through this dataset for $5$ iterations (enough for convergence) and select the best checkpoints on evaluation set as the outcome policy.
 For each collected context-response pair, we use it to accumulate loss and gradient for $3$ times on average.
 We use full parameter fine-tuning in all the phases.
-We provide the source code for all experiments on \url{https://github.com/swtheing/PF-PPO-RLHF}.
+We provide the source code for all experiments in the supplementary.